Exploring Contextual Representation and Multi-Modality for End-to-End Autonomous Driving: Experiments

+Figure \ref{Qualitative-nuscenes} illustrates the qualitative analysis of the proposed method when evaluated on the nuScenes dataset.

+\textbf{Closed-loop Experimental Results on CARLA:} We compare the proposed method with other state-of-the-art methods on two CARLA benchmarks, Town05 Long and Longest6, in closed-loop settings.
+Our quantitative analysis considers the baselines with multi-modality inputs rather than sticking with methods involving only a single modality.
+Using contextual information, the proposed method achieves better driving, route completion, and infraction scores.
+Table \ref{town05} illustrates the quantitative results of the proposed method on the Town05 Long benchmark.
+Specifically, the proposed method achieves the driving score of $68.30 \pm 1.90$, $96.5 \pm 1.18$ of route completion, and $0.75\pm0.05$ of infraction score, outperforming the ThinkTwice by $4.8\%$ in driving score, $1.03\%$ in route completion and $8\%$ in infraction score respectively.
+Similarly, the proposed method illustrates better evaluation metrics scores when compared with other state-of-the-art methods.

-We illustrate the proposed method's efficacy in different tasks for qualitative analysis as shown in Fig.\ref{results} and Fig.\ref{traffic-light}, respectively.
-The learned driving policy through the proposed method is displayed in moving straight, stopping at the traffic light, and making left, and right turns.
-These results illustrate that the policy learned using the proposed method show promising results and complements the quantitative analysis of the proposed method with other state-of-the-art baseline methods.
+Table \ref{long06-results} shows the proposed method results with other state-of-the-art methods on the Longest6 benchmark in closed-loop settings.
+The proposed method achieves the driving score of $67.43\pm2.3$, $80.54\pm1.5$ of route completion, and $0.81\pm0.05$ of infraction scores on the Longest6 benchmark, outperforming the other state-of-the-art methods in evaluation metrics in the closed-loop settings.
+Figure \ref{town05results} and \ref{long06results} illustrate the proposed method's qualitative results on Town05 and Longest6 benchmarks in various driving scenarios.The learned driving policy through the proposed method is displayed in moving straight, stopping at the traffic light, and making left, and right turns.
+These results demonstrate that the driving policy learned using the proposed method show promising results and complements the quantitative analysis of the proposed method with other state-of-the-art baseline methods.